pH-7/RESTful-API-TDD-book/body.md

 ## With PHP 7.2 and TDD

 #### We will learn, step-by-step, how to build a powerful RESTful API with PHP 7 and TDD from scratch.
+We will use MVC pattern for our web application architecture.

 **You will be able to use the API that we will build together in this book, for your next SaaS or your new startup idea.**